Bai-Pollicott Algorithm for Markovian Products of Positive Matrices: Markovian Transfer Operators

 In particular, when $n=1$ assume $|w_i^*|$ attains its supremum at $\zeta_0^{(i)}\in\partial U$ and $|(\M\bw^*)_i|$ at $\zeta^{(i)}\in\partial U$.
 Then

 Therefore the inequalities above must be equalities, implying that $|w_j^*|$ also attains its supremum at $\widehat M_j \zeta^{(i)}$ (as we have assumed that all $p_{ij}>0$).
-These points are all in the interior of $U$, and consequently, by the maximum modulus principle, $w_i^*(z)$ is a constant function on $U$ for each $1\le i\le k$.
+These points are all in the interior of $U$, and consequently, by the connectedness of $U$ and the maximum modulus principle, $w_i^*(z)$ is a constant function on $U$ for each $1\le i\le k$.

 By \ref{M.pf:lin.fnl} we have for any $\bw\in\Ak(U)$,

 Comparing \eqref{eq:M.nu} with \eqref{eq:M.nu.q} gives $w_i^*=\nu_i(w_i)$.
 We have shown then that every subsequence in $\{\M^n \bw \}$ has a further subsequence that converges to the same limit $\bw^*$, hence that